deadlysyn/node-aws-ecs/ecs/README.md

 ## Secrets Policy

 Think carefully about how you grant access to secrets.
-You don't want a single compromised service to facilitate side channel access to other secrets.
+You don't want a single compromised service to facilitate side-channel access to other secrets.

 If using Parameter Store: